-Right now, you can’t visit the main part of the church because of ongoing works inside.
+Right now, you can’t visit the main part of the church because of the works inside.
 That part is completely closed to the public.
-But on the left side of the church, they opened one small area for visitors.
+But on the left hand side of the church, they opened one small area for visitors.
 That’s also where you will find the entrance to the crypt.

 ABOUT THE CRYPT